doyun-gu/aml-bvat-acc-analyser/README.md

 - The `/log` directory will be created automatically if it doesn't already exist.

 This script provides a simple and reliable way to capture data logs for further analysis.

+## Analysis Results

+As data collection continues, more Jupyter Notebooks will be added to test and analyze the current module across various vehicles.
+With each new dataset, the analysis code will be further refined and enhanced, allowing for more accurate evaluation of ADAS performance across different brands.

+Below is a summary of each test drive, including the purpose of data collection, observed conditions, and relevant updates to the analysis approach.
+---

+### Test Drive with Lucid Motors – 18 June 2025

+This test drive was conducted near the Wellesbourne area, with a target speed of **50 mph (~80.5 km/h)**.
+However, the road conditions were not ideal—heavy traffic and frequent stop-and-go situations made it difficult to properly assess **Adaptive Cruise Control (ACC)** performance under consistent driving conditions.

+Key Observations:
+- Due to congestion, the vehicle was unable to maintain speeds above 50 mph, which limited the ability to evaluate certain KPIs that require high-speed conditions.
+- As a result, this test is primarily used to verify the **data logging process** and evaluate how many KPIs can still be monitored effectively.
+- The analysis focuses on identifying vehicle behavior trends and testing KPI-related functions based on the available data.

+> [!Note}
+> This Lucid Motors test session is not intended as a full performance evaluation.
+Rather, it serves as a foundational analysis for refining the logging system and assessing KPI coverage under real-world traffic conditions.